jtgaschler22/Nature_NFTs/README.md

 node scripts/mint.js
 ```

-By default, the mint script will mint 15 tokens, as we have 15 photos worth of metadata in our Nature Metadata folder.
-If you wish to change how many tokens you are minting, you will need to edit the variable 'NUM_CREATURES' in scripts/mint.js to be the number of tokens you desire to mint.
+***By default, the mint script will mint 15 tokens, as we have 15 photos worth of metadata in our Nature Metadata folder.
+If you wish to change how many tokens you are minting, you will need to edit the variable 'NUM_CREATURES' in scripts/mint.js to be the number of tokens you desire to mint.***

-### Diagnosing Common Issues
+### Diagnosing Common Issues ***Disclaimer: These are provided by Opensea, we ended up using some of them, but have not verified all fixes listed below.***

 If you're running a modified version of `sell.js` and not getting expected behavior, check the following: